tomboy-notes/tomboy-ng/prepare.md

 The process is download (or extract) tomboy-ng source, remove unnecessary content, build the SRC package, copy files to a clean directory, do a test build (that makes the .deb file) and run an pedantic lintian.
 If thats all satisfactory, we upload to Mentors.

+The script, test-deb.bash automates the build test process if you don't want or need to see each step.
+Just download that scripts/test-deb.bash, run it from your home dir assuming you have a root installed FPC and Lazarus.

 **Debian SRC Build steps**
 --------